network-international/payment-sdk-android/README.md

 Result Codes
 Every possible result code is checked, and an appropriate action is taken:

 - STATUS_PAYMENT_CAPTURED shows order creation with “SALE” action parameter is successful.
 - STATUS_PAYMENT_AUTHORIZED shows order creation with “AUTH” action parameter is successful.
 - STATUS_PAYMENT_FAILED shows payment is not successful on payment gateway.
 - STATUS_GENERIC_ERROR: shows possible issues on the client side, for instance, network is not accessible or an unexpected error occurs.

+## Saved Card Payment

+The saved card token serves as a secure means to facilitate payments through the SDK.
+For comprehensive instructions and illustrative code samples, please consult the detailed guide available [here](https://github.com/network-international/payment-sdk-android/wiki/Saved-Card-Payment).

+## Customizing Colors in Payment

+To customize the colors in the Payment SDK for Android, developers can override specific color resources. please refer to detailed guide [here](https://github.com/network-international/payment-sdk-android/wiki/Customizing-Colors-in-Payment-SDK-for-Android)

 ## Samsung pay integration